 - you will be able to give and receive pastoral supervision, working as a reflective practitioner with individuals and within groups

-- you will have met the training requirements for accreditation with APSE(The Association for Pastoral Supervision and Education) www.pastoralsupervision.org.uk
+- you will have met the training requirements for accreditation with The Association for Pastoral Supervision and Education (APSE).

 When and where does the course take place?

-The Certificate in Reflective Practice and Pastoral Supervision takes place at Spurgeon’s College, which is situated in south London.
+The Professional Certificate in Reflective Practice and Pastoral Supervision is taught entirely online.
 It will be delivered in a series of six two-day workshops, on Wednesdays and Thursdays from 9.30am to 4.30pm.
 As each workshop builds on the learning of the previous one, a commitment to all 12 days is essential.

 What is the course fee?